 Aha ..
 Contract career is free of PIP.

-For me, job loss is a lighter stressor than PIP fear.
+For me (only me), job loss is a lighter stressor than PIP fear.
 In fact, I don’t worry about end of contract and bench time.
 I worry more about humiliating bonus.
 I’d rather lose a contract job than receiving a token bonus after PIP.

 I think PIP is the least universal, shared stressor among the three stressors.
 Even though some percentage of my fellow IT professionals have experienced PIP, they seem to shrug it off.
 In contrast, I lick my wound for years, even after it turns into a permanent scar.
 Most people assume that my PIP fear was fundamentally related to cashflow worry, but I am confident about job hunting.
 So my PIP fear is all about self-esteem and unrelated to cashflow.